Counseling on Gun Safety in the Home

 - How To Frame the Conversation For Parents

-It’s not possible to “gun proof” children due to many factors including the cognitive immaturity in younger kids and the invulnerability in adolescence.
-Parents and caregivers should be encouraged to consider firearm safety within anticipatory guidance about protecting children from other dangers in home, such as cigarette smoke, stairs, electric sockets, hot stoves, etc. The conversation should be approached free of judgment, with the facts, and confidentiality assured.
+It’s not possible to “gun proof” children due to many factors including the cognitive immaturity in younger kids and the perception of invulnerability in adolescents.
+Parents and caregivers should be encouraged to consider firearm safety within anticipatory guidance about other dangers in home, such as cigarette smoke, stairs, electric sockets, hot stoves, etc. The conversation should be approached free of judgment, with the facts, and with confidentiality assured.

 Counsel parents early and often.
-If they answer “yes” to having a gun in the home, first recommend removing the gun from the home for the safety of their family and the reasons mentioned above.
-If parents plan to keep guns in the home, advise that they store guns unloaded and locked, with no access to keys, and ideally in a gun safe.
-Explain they need to store guns disassembled and separated from ammunition.
+If they answer “yes” to having a gun in the home, be prepared to use a harm reduction approach.
+If removing the firearm is not an acceptable option, advise that all guns should be stored unloaded and locked, with no access to keys, and ideally in a gun safe.
+Explain the importance of locking all ammunition in a separate location.

 - How Parents Can Safely Ask About Guns In Others’ Homes